spanska/google-home-notifier-python/README.md

 # How

 Google homes are just chromecasts!
 Who knew!
 You just have to treat them like chromecasts.
 They show up when you browse for chromecasts via python or any other code library.
 You can then just send audio their way.

-# TODO

-* Break out the google home bits and make it easy to integrate into other projects and not just a webservice

-# HMU

-harper@nata2.org

-@harper on twitter